llmrb/llm/README.md

 previews might be especially interesting!

-## Philosophy
+## Design

+> **Foreword** <br>
+> This part of the documentation primarily serves as a reminder to myself
+> and others about the design guidelines that llm.rb follows &ndash; it is
+> not intended to be a criticism of any other library or approach to software
+> development.

-llm.rb provides a clean, dependency-free interface to Large Language Models, treating Ruby itself — not Rails or any specific framework — as the primary platform.
+llm.rb aims to provide a clean, simple, and dependency-free interface to Large Language Models (LLMs).
+It follows the spirit of the Unix philosophy:
+_do one thing well_ &ndash; and it is designed around composable parts that can be injected as dependencies that all quack the same way &ndash;
+which allows alternative implementations to easily replace the defaults.
+It does not aim to be a monolith that is hard to extend or change.

+The library does not aim to be or try to be an "everything" library &ndash;
-It avoids hidden magic, complex metaprogramming, and heavy DSLs.
-It is intentionally simple and won't compromise on being a simple library, even if that means saying no to certain features.
+instead it tries to be just one tool in your toolbox, and you should use the right tool for the task at hand.
+It embraces a general-purpose, object-oriented design that prioritizes explicitness, composability, and clarity.
+The library is intentionally simple and won't compromise on being a simple library &ndash; even if that means saying no to certain features.

-Instead, it embraces a general-purpose, object-oriented design that prioritizes explicitness, composability, and clarity.
-Code should be easy to follow, test, and adapt.
-For that reason we favor small, cooperating objects over deeply nested blocks — a pattern that often emerges in DSL-heavy libraries.

 Each part of llm.rb is designed to be conscious of memory, ready for production, and free from global state or non-standard dependencies.
 While inspired by ideas from other ecosystems (especially Python) it is not a port of any other library — it is a Ruby library written by Rubyists who value borrowing good ideas from other languages and ecosystems.

 ## License